Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 </Alert>

- You can add the generated public SSH key at cluster creation (see [Creating a Cluster][docs.using-qovery.configuration.clusters#creating-a-cluster]), or later from your cluster settings.

- To do so:
-  - on your [Qovery Console][urls.qovery_console], access your [cluster settings][docs.using-qovery.configuration.clusters#managing-your-cluster-settings].
-  - In the `Remote Access` tab, enter your SSH key and click `Save`.
-  - Launch the [Update Cluster][docs.using-qovery.configuration.clusters] action to propagate the new key.

 ## Use custom domain and wildcard TLS for the whole cluster (beta)

 By default, Qovery provides a domain (ex `bool.sh`) on every deployed cluster.
 It is used to provide a DNS and TLS certificate to every application requiring external access on a cluster.